-Chimney stacks

-Repair category 2

-Notes Some worn/missing render evident.
+Chimney stacks Repair category 2 Notes Worn/cracked and defective render evident.
+Cracked coping stone.
+Ongoing maintenance and repairs should be anticipated.

-Roofing including roof space

-Repair category 2

-Notes The roof was noted to be in fair order commensurate with the age and type of property although some ongoing maintenance and repairs are likely to be required.
+Roofing including roof space Repair category 2 Notes The roof was noted to be in fair order commensurate with the age and type of property although some ongoing maintenance and repairs are likely to be required with particular respect to some misaligned/chipped slates.
+The flat roof sections have a limited life only and will require regular maintenance and eventual renewal.
 The roof covering is now of an age where ongoing repair and regular maintenance will be required and it would be prudent to seek the advice of a roofing contractor to comment on its current condition and expected lifespan.